Meet Our Team

 Kathi Silva: Secretary

 Kathi Silva joined the Talesmag board in 2013 after being a huge fan of the site for years.
-She's been internationally mobile for longer than she can remember, changing careers to fit her needs.
-In addition to being a freelance author/editor and embassy contractor, she is completing a Masters' degree in international education.
+She's been internationally mobile for longer than she can remember, changing careers to adapt to her circumstances.
+In addition to being a freelance author/editor and embassy contractor, she has a Masters' degree in international education and enjoys teaching English as a Foreign Language to all ages.
 Kathi and her husband have three kids who fear the question 'where are you from?' but appreciate the adventurous life they're living.